phanindranalam/fitly-rag/README.md

 # Fitly

 **Forty tabs open.
 Three hours before Monday.
-Which five are actually worth applying to?**
+Which five jobs are actually worth applying to?**

 Reading 850-odd job postings properly takes about **58 hours** — four minutes each, and that's fast for a document written to be skimmed.
 Nobody does it.
 So everyone skims, applies to the wrong things, and hears nothing back.